-The Emerging Leader Award: Honoring Matthew Anderson
+The Emerging Leader Lecture

 About The Emerging Leader Award

-The Emerging Leader Award was developed to recognize a new generation of leaders.
-This recognition symbolizes the aspiration to transcendent leadership to be pursued by each new generation, to build a better world – by engaging with society to create solutions in tangible and practical ways.
-The recipient is recognized at a special educational event where he or she presents a lecture and receives $1,000 to further their work in the community.
+In 2013, the Center for Leadership instituted The Emerging Leader Award to recognize a new generation of leaders who are providing innovative solutions to social and business challenges, and improving the quality of life in our community.
+This award symbolizes the aspiration to transcendent leadership to be pursued by each new generation and to build a better world by creating tangible and practical solutions to some of the most significant challenges faced by our communities.
+The recipient of the award is recognized at a special lecture where they share their philosophy on leadership and receives $1,000 to further their work in the community.

 All nominations of emerging leaders under the age of 40 are welcomed.
 Nominations are considered by a five-member committee comprised of The Center’s Directors and Advisory Board.

 The first 50 people to arrive will receive a book for their leadership library.

 Join us for this lecture featuring

 Meena Jagannath, co-founder of the Community Justice Project, Inc. and a social justice lawyer.

 Do you see what I see (and are you in the frame)?